Fredrikstad FK: History

 Fredrikstad was to struggle throughout the 1970s.
-They reached the cup final in 1971, but lost to Rosenborg, who were by now firmly en route to becoming a giant in Norwegian football.
+They reached the cup final in 1971 but lost to Rosenborg, who was by now firmly en route to becoming a giant in Norwegian football.
 In 1972, they were runners-up in the league to Viking FK only on goal difference, as both teams finished the season on 34 points.
-In 1973, for the first time in the club's history, FFK were relegated.
+In 1973, for the first time in the club's history, FFK was relegated.
 They immediately gained promotion via the playoffs and by 1975 were back in the highest division, where they stayed for two seasons before facing relegation yet again.

 The elevator ride between divisions continued until 1984.
 The Norwegian Cup went to Fredrikstad that year, but it must have been a bittersweet success.
 The club was once again relegated, and this time they were unable to make it back to the top flight.
-In 1992, FFK were relegated to the third highest division, where they would languish until 2002.
+In 1992, FFK was relegated to the third highest division, where they would languish until 2002.

-Fredrikstad's comeback from obscurity is largely attributed to manager Knut Torbjørn Eggen, who introduced a degree of professionalism the club had previously lacked.
+Fredrikstad's comeback from obscurity is largely attributed to the manager Knut Torbjørn Eggen, who introduced a degree of professionalism the club had previously lacked.
 During his tenure, from 2001 until the end of 2006, the son of Rosenborg's successful former coach led the team to their first title in more than two decades.
 In 2002, they were promoted from the 2. divisjon to the 1. divisjon, and in 2003, their centenary year, Fredrikstad finished second, earning promotion to the top division.
-Although struggling to maintain their form through an entire season, Fredrikstad have managed to retain their spot three times, and in 2006 they won the Norwegian Cup for the eleventh time in their history.
-They came 2nd and won silver in the 2008 season, but relegated after a poor season in 2009 to 1. divisjon.
+Although struggling to maintain their form through an entire season, Fredrikstad has managed to retain their spot three times, and in 2006 they won the Norwegian Cup for the eleventh time in their history.
+They came 2nd and won silver in the 2008 season, but were relegated after a poor season in 2009 to 1. division.
 They eventually got promoted back to Tippeligaen through playoffs in November 2010 by first beating Løv-Ham 2–0, then Hønefoss BK with a stunning 8–1 goal difference over two matches.